uhedman/wordhuntle/README.md

 - Basic score tracking.
 - Simplified user interface inspired by the original WordHuntle design.

+## About the dictionary used
+This project uses a dictionary created in https://github.com/JorgeDuenasLerin/diccionario-espanol-txt, which extracts from the RAE (Real Academia Española) all the words archived.

 ## Getting Started

 Follow these instructions to set up the project on your local machine and start your React learning journey.